danluke2/software_defined_customization/Module_Requirements.md

 1) Do not modify the src_iter structure given to the module, unless done as side effect of standard function (copy_from_iter_full)

+1) to autoload a module on reboot, put the .ko file in /usr/lib/modules/$(uname -r)/layer4_5/customizations folder